You've worked your whole life to protect and provide for your family. You want to make sure they're covered, even after you're gone.

 A self-settled trust allows you to put your assets into the trust and declare yourself the beneficiary of the trust.
 Because these types of trusts are not allowed in California, many Californians choose to establish these trusts in other states.
 These are called domestic asset protection trusts and have specific rules you must follow.

-Offshore trusts provide the greatest asset protection by far, especially for California residents.
-These foreign jurisdictions don't recognize U.S. court judgments, so creditors who want the assets in an offshore trust must travel to the foreign country where it's located to re-litigate their claim.
+Offshore trusts can provide asset protection as certain foreign jurisdictions don't recognize U.S. court judgments, so creditors who want the assets in an offshore trust must travel to the foreign country where it's located to re-litigate their claim.
 Because of the expense and hassle involved, most creditors will drop their claims.
+However, a judge could order you to bring those assets back and you could be sitting in jail until you do!
+It also raises a red flag for the IRS.
+Finally, it's very expensive to maintain an offshore trust.

 Other Trusts Available in California